fecresgam/vagabound-web/README.md

 # vagabound-web
 Cypress Playground.

-You need to create a "cypress.env.json" with the folloming data
+You need to create a "cypress.env.json" with the folloming data.

 {
     "LAMBUS_USERNAME": "xxxxxxx",